httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 publication.
 While the design here is different, it is motivated by discussion of the previous design in the HTTP WG.
 The motivating use cases still mostly apply identically.

+The following people provided detailed feedback on the document: Mike Bishop, Roberto Polli, and Martin Thomson.